First, let us see what is working capital?

 If the net change in non-cash working capital is positive, additional capital is tied to working capital in the current year.
 If non-cash working capital is negative, then capital got released from working capital.

-Usually, during the due diligence of a business that is being considered for sale, the historical NCWC of the company is calculated for each month for two or three years before the sale of the business.
-This will help the potential buyer understand the working capital that the business will require to ensure that the company will continue functioning, paying all the ongoing business expenses like the salaries.
+Usually, during the due diligence of a business being considered for sale, the historical NCWC of the company is calculated for each month for two or three years before the sale of the business.
+This will help the potential buyer understand the working capital the firm will require to ensure that the company will continue functioning, paying all the ongoing expenses like the salaries.

-The amount of NCWC required for running the business is one of the most disputed business aspects when the business owner is negotiating a business with any potential buyer.
+The amount of NCWC required for running the business is one of the most disputed aspects when the business owner negotiates with any potential buyer.
 When a buyer purchases any business, the purchase price offered will usually cover the cost of the business’s current and fixed assets.
-This is because the industry will require these assets to function normally, to sell products or services as before, as the business did before the business sale was finalized.
-One of the assets whose value is considered in the business’s sale price is a reasonable amount for the NCWC.
+This is because the industry will require these assets to function normally to sell products or services as before, as the company did before the sale was finalized.
+One of the assets considered in the business’s sale price is a reasonable amount for the NCWC.

 Non-Cash Working Capital Example

-A company with a sales revenue of $10 million has typically required approximately 15% of the sales value in NCWC.
+A company with a sales revenue of $10 million typically requires approximately 15% of the sales value in NCWC.
 The NCWC amount for the business is $1.5 million.
-However, for other businesses in the same industry sector, the average NCWC is usually 10% of the sales revenue.
+However, the average NCWC is usually 10% of the sales revenue for other companies in the same industry sector.
 Hence other businesses in the same sector had $10 million; the NCWC will be lower at two million dollars annually.
 This implies that the business being sold has historically required more working capital for its normal functioning than other similar companies in the same sector.

-A potential buyer of the company may insist that the three million dollars which the company has historically required for running normally remain with the company, even if all other businesses in the same sector only require $ two million.
-Hence, a business owner needs to be aware of the business’s right working capital level based on industry standards.
-If the working capital required by the company is higher than the industry standards, it may be necessary to make some changes in the way the business is run so that it conforms to the industry norms.
+A potential buyer may insist that the three million dollars the company has historically required for running normally remain with the company, even if all other businesses in the same sector only require $ two million.
+Hence, a business owner needs to know the business’s right working capital based on industry standards.
+If the working capital needed for the company is higher than the industry standards, it may be necessary to make some changes in how the business is run to conform to the industry norms.

-A business owner needs to reduce the business’s working capital levels if they consider selling the business.
-This ensures that the business is not selling business with cash in working capital when the deal is being finalized with the buyer.
+A business owner needs to reduce the business’s working capital levels if they consider selling it.
+This ensures that the business is not a business of sale with cash in working capital when the deal is finalized with the buyer.
 By reducing the working capital reduced for running the company, the working capital’s money will be returned to the owner before the business sale is finalized.
 This ensures that the business owner gets the best deal from the company sale.

 Non-Cash working capital cash flow: